mtb116/TeamWeek-BeepBoop/README.md

 ## Known Bugs

 * _If a letters are entered an alert will ask for a number to be inputted and the program will stop.
-However, if a letter is entered first, followed by a space and then a number, the program will give the expected alert but continue the program with the given number._
+However, if a number is entered first, followed by a space and then letter(s), the program will give the expected alert but continue the program with the first given number._

 * _If separate numbers are entered and at least one is divisible by 3 then specification 1 will proceed as usual.
 However, the other numbers will also appear in the order they were entered._